Morris Titanic

 Morris Steven Titanic (born January 7, 1953) is a Canadian former professional ice hockey player.
 He was selected 12th overall in the 1973 NHL Entry Draft by the Buffalo Sabres and played 19 games with them between 1974 and 1975.
 The Quebec Nordiques of the World Hockey Association drafted him in the 2nd round, 17th overall of the WHA Draft the same year, but he never played in that league.

 Playing career

 Titanic was born in Toronto, Ontario.
-As a youth, he played in the 1965 Quebec International Pee-Wee Hockey Tournament with the Toronto Faustina minor ice hockey team from.
-Titanic than played for the Sudbury Wolves during their inaugural season in the Ontario Hockey Association.
+As a youth, he played in the 1965 Quebec International Pee-Wee Hockey Tournament with the Toronto Faustina minor ice hockey team.
+Titanic then played for the Sudbury Wolves during their inaugural season in the Ontario Hockey Association.
 He recorded 121 points during the 1972–73 season to become the first player from the Wolves to be drafted into the NHL.
 He was selected 12th overall by the Buffalo Sabres in the 1973 NHL Draft.

 He posted no points in 19 career NHL games with the Sabres, but later distinguished himself with the International Hockey League's Milwaukee Admirals.
 A knee injury sunk Titanic's career during the 1979–80 season while he was playing for the Rochester Americans.
 In 2013 Titanic and nine other former NHL players sued the NHL and Gary Bettman over concussions suffered during the game.